DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

 -	**Sample projects**:

-	Two decision services can be directly used in Decision Center when you set the SAMPLE option to true; see the Usage section on this page:
+	Two decision services can be directly used in Decision Center when you set the SAMPLE option to true as described in the Usage section below:
 	- Loan Validation Service

 	This decision service validates loans based on borrower data and loan parameters.
 It also computes loan insurance rates.